- Library Card Application

 Proctoring services shall be provided during regular hours of the library, at the convenience of the library, and in accordance with library policies and procedures.

 Middletown Township Public Library does accept the donation of book and other materials.
 Once donated, the materials become the Library’s property and the Library reserves the right to use and dispose of them in the manner most useful to the Library.
-This could include adding them to the collection, sending them to the branches, giving them the the Middletown Library Foundation for their book sale, or disposing of them.
+This could include adding them to the collection, giving them the the Middletown Library Foundation for their book sale, or disposing of them.

 To donate materials to the library, please place the items in a plastic bag.
 Bring the items to the Main Branch and leave them on the loading dock at the back of the building for library employees.
 Any materials with bugs or mold will not be accepted.